 If you have multiple people signing your document, choose “Me & Others”.
 If your contract only needs to be signed by you, choose “Only Me”.

 Now you’ll be able to upload your Google Doc to your Signaturely account.

 Start by writing the title and the message your signees will receive.
 Then, under “Upload File”, select “Google Drive” to open your Google Drive account and select your Google Doc.
 Once the Google Doc is uploaded, fill in the signees’ email addresses and click on “Prepare Document”.

-Here, you’ll be able to select all the fields you’ll need for your document, such as signatures, initials, dates, text boxes, or checkboxes.
+Here, you’ll be able to select all the fields you’ll need for your documents, such as signatures, initials, dates, text boxes, or checkboxes.
 You can also assign individual fields to specific signers.